Protecting Michigan’s Waters: Infrastructure for the Future

 Water is a public resource, and access to clean, safe drinking water is a human right.
 But what does that really mean if we are not taking the necessary steps to protect and preserve our water for all Michigan residents?
 All of these issues need to be dealt with, and need to be dealt with soon, if we hope to preserve the Great Lakes and our water in Michigan for future generations.

 That’s why we’re campaigning to improve our infrastructure to protect our water and health.
 Policy changes such as these do not happen quickly, and won’t happen without the voices and efforts of millions of people from across our state standing together and calling for change.
-You can donate here, sign up to volunteer here, and write to your State House Representative and State Senator here.
+You can donate here and sign up to volunteer here.